raspberrypilearning/party-popper/en/step_4.md

 --- task ---

-**Test**:

-Your RGB LED should light and the sound should play each time that the switch is **opened**. **Run** your code and make sure that this happens.
+**Test**: Run your code to make sure your RGB LED lights and the sound plays each time that the switch is **opened**.

 **Debug**:

+--- collapse ---

+---
-You see the message `Switch is not defined`:
+title: I see the message `Switch is not defined`
+---

-+ Add `, Switch` to the end of line 1
+Add `, Switch` to the end of line 1

+--- /collapse ---

+--- collapse ---

+---
-If the code runs before you pull the switch:
+title: The code runs before I pull the switch
+---

 + Check to make sure your pull switch cables are connected to the correct pins.
 + Check to make sure your pull switch cables have a good connection with each other.
 + Check that you have removed the `pop()` line and replaced it with `pull.when_opened = pop`

+--- /collapse ---

+--- collapse ---

+---
-If "Pop" message doesn't appear in the shell:
+title: The "Pop" message doesn't appear in the shell
+---

-+ Check the Thonny console for any error messages and fix your code so it looks exactly like the example.
+Check the Thonny console for any error messages and fix your code so it looks exactly like the example.

+--- /collapse ---

+--- collapse ---

+---
-If the RGB LED doesn't light up:
+title: The RGB LED doesn't light up
+---

 + Check that the correct legs are connected to the correct pins.
 + Check for any lose connections.
 + Check the LED has not blown.

+--- /collapse ---

+--- collapse ---

+---
-If the buzzer doesn't make a sound:
+title: The buzzer doesn't make a sound
+---

 + Check that the correct legs are connected to the correct pins.
 + Check for loose connections.
 + Check you are playing a frequency you can hear: values should be between 15 - 15,000.
 + Check that you are using a **passive** buzzer.

+--- /collapse ---

 --- /task ---